ORTHODONTIC GROWTH APPLIANCE THERAPY

 TRADITIONAL ORTHODONTICS VS HOLISTIC ORTHODONTICS

-Traditional orthodontists focus on moving teeth and making them straight with metal wires, bands, and brackets.
+Traditional orthodontics focus on moving teeth and making them straight with metal wires, bands, and brackets.
 During development, jaws and facial bones can under-develop, causing a small mouth with not enough room for the teeth to fit.
 This creates teeth crowding and a bad bite.
 Improper use of orthodontic wires from traditional orthodontic treatment can restrict growth, causing further damage and difficulty.

 Teeth are often extracted to create more space as part of orthodontic treatment process.
 Extracting teeth and pulling teeth inward with wires and brackets reduces the size of the mouth, nasal passages, sinuses, and face in general.
 A small mouth can reduce the size of the airway, crowding the tongue and creating airway obstruction.
 When left untreated, these airway problems often lead to TMJ Dysfunction, Sleep Apnea, Chronic Sinus Issues, Poor Posture, Chronic Skeletal Pain, Metabolic Problems, and more.

-A Holistic Orthodontist still looks to achieve straight teeth and a beautifully symmetrical smile, but also considers function, balanced bite, proper tongue positioning, breathing, sleep, and posture equally, if not more important goals during orthodontic treatment.
-A Natural Orthodontist looks to create healthy and balanced smiles by promoting natural growth and development which creates space for teeth, correct tongue position, and proper breathing.
+Holistic Orthodontics still looks to achieve straight teeth and a beautifully symmetrical smile, but also considers function, balanced bite, proper tongue positioning, breathing, sleep, and posture equally, if not more important goals during orthodontic treatment.
+Natural Orthodontics looks to create healthy and balanced smiles by promoting natural growth and development which creates space for teeth, correct tongue position, and proper breathing.
 Growth appliance therapy uses the aid of natural forces, such as the tongue, chewing force, and human growth hormone circadian rhythm.
 The use of functional growth appliances ensures facial balance, bite balance, proper breathing, and correct tongue positioning.
 Proper balance and space are what creates stability, health, and prevents future TMJ, postural, and sleep problems.

 Click here to learn more about the different appliances we offer at Natural Dentist Associates.
-Every treatment plan is tailored to the specific needs of the individual, and each appliance is carefully selected to compliment treatment goals.
+Every treatment plan is tailored to the specific needs of the individual, and each appliance is carefully selected to complement treatment goals.

 ORTHODONTIC GROWTH APPLIANCE THERAPY PROCESS